pywbem/pywbemtools/docs/pywbemclicommands.rst

 The ``qualifier get`` command gets a single qualifier declaration defined by the ``QUALIFIERNAME`` argument from the namespace in the target WBEM server defined with this command  or the default namespace and display in the defined output format.
-The output formats can be either one of the :term:`CIM object output formats` or the table formats` (see :ref:`Output formats`).
+The output formats can be either one of the :term:`CIM object output format` or :term:`Table output format` (see :ref:`Output formats`).

 The following example gets the ``Key`` qualifier declaration from the default namespace: